Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/active-units.md

 ## Stale and missing data

 An unchanged unit is marked stale internally after `Config.StaleAfterSeconds` (30 seconds by default).
-Version 1.0.0 does not visually label individual stale rows.
+The Active Units table does not visually label individual stale rows; Live Map dims and outlines stale markers.
 If a cache call fails, the display shows the disconnected overlay.

 Use diagnostics and `sonorancad viewcaches` to investigate a frozen or missing unit.